 Money that could have gone into furniture (all giveaways), new clothes (ours were invariably second hand), transportation (we rode our bikes to work), restaurants (we cooked at home, mostly with ingredients purchased at discount supermarkets) and fancy vacations (we always backpacked) went into saving for our future.

 During this three year period of focused economizing, we were able to put aside a fair amount of cash for the future.
 And we enjoyed life.
 Living simply in no way diminished our overall level of happiness.

-That’s why I continue to be shocked at the reaction I get when I tell people that Eric and I are the owners of two small apartments.
+That’s why I continue to be shocked at the reaction I get when I tell people that Eric and I are the owners of three small apartments.

-While many people choose to “sell everything” and set off on a round the world tour, we didn’t want to go that route.
+While many people choose to “sell everything” and set off on a round-the-world bicycle tour, we didn’t want to go that route.

 Being in our mid-40’s, we’re well aware that retirement age isn’t far off in the future.
 We’ve planned for that, realizing that our future employment prospects may not be as bright as they once were.